Persimmon: Diospyros blancoi (velvet persimmon)

 The Mabolo or velvet-apple (Diospyros blancoi; syn.
-Diospyros discolor) is native to Taiwan, the Philippines and Borneo.
+Diospyros discolor) is native to Taiwan, the Philippines, and Borneo, Indonesia.

 Diospyros texana (Texas persimmon)

 Texas persimmon (Diospyros texana) is native to central and west Texas and southwest Oklahoma in the United States, and eastern Chihuahua, Coahuila, Nuevo León, and Tamaulipas in northeastern Mexico.
 The fruit of D. texana are black, subglobose berries with a diameter of 1.5–2.5 cm that ripen in August.
 The fleshy berries become edible when they turn dark purple or black, at which point they are sweet and can be eaten from the hand or made into pudding or custard.

 Etymology

 The word persimmon is derived from putchamin, pasiminan, pechimin or pessamin, from Powhatan, an Algonquian language of the southern and eastern United States, meaning "a dry fruit".
 Other sources have suggested that the word "persimmon" comes from a Persian word meaning date-plum.
 It was first used in English in the early 17th century.